 In most cases, the pattern will have a list of the abbreviated terms relating to the pattern included at the beginning or the end of the pattern, which makes how to follow a knitting pattern a lot easier.

-Here is an example of reading a knitting pattern.
+Here is an example of how to read a knitting pattern.

 If your pattern says says: